AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

 [[AgoraChatClient sharedClient].groupManager unblockGroup:@"groupID" error:nil];
 ```

-The chat group owner and chat group admins can call `getGroupSpecificationFromServerWithId` to retrieve the member list of the chat group and call `isBlocked` to further retrieve the list of members who mute the chat group.
+The chat group owner and chat group admins can call `getGroupSpecificationFromServerWithId` to retrieve the member list of a chat group and call `isBlocked` to further retrieve the list of members who mute the chat group.
 Chat group members can call `isBlocked` to check whether they mute the chat group.